 Preparation Guide:

 - Harvesting: Pick dandelion greens in early spring when the leaves are young and tender.
+They are another extremely abundant free food.

 - Washing: Rinse thoroughly under cold water to remove any dirt or insects.